mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 - Must be Ritual deck
 - Ritual boss monsters

+#### Link Decks:
+- Must be Link deck
+- Link boss monsters

 #### Modified Decks:
 - Based on one of deck category above
 - Deck Name: (BaseDeck)_(Modification)

 #### Collection Decks:
+- Not Female/Ritual/Link deck
 - Not part of any deck above
+- Lack of own archetype boss
-- A hard to consistent decks
+- Hard to consistent decks
 - Or Xyz focused archetype
 - Only one in each world
 - Not actively improved